PyCon India, the Python conference, is organized once every year, in some city of India and this year it was organized in the city of Chennai.

 * Dask- generate graphs for several backends.

-* SciPy- functions for scientic computations * Numba- Compiles python code to LLVM code. (just add required decorator in the same code)
+* SciPy- functions for scientific computations * Numba- Compiles python code to LLVM code. (just add required decorator in the same code)

 * Cython- Combination of C and python.
 Mostly for speeding up python code.